-This is a program intended to enhance Movement disorders (MD) training for General Neurologists, Psychiatrists, Physiatrists (PM&R), and Primary Care Providers to improve their skills in Movement Disorders.
-This program will use blended learning, the most modern teaching methodology including online lectures, reading assignments, tasks, quizzes and formative assessments.
+This is a program intended to enhance Movement Disorders (MD) training for General Neurologists, Psychiatrists, Physiatrists (PM&R), and Primary Care Providers to improve their skills in Movement Disorders.
+This program will use blended learning, and the most modern teaching methodology including online lectures, reading assignments, tasks, quizzes and formative assessments.
 The course will be delivered in the form of a small group to create a community of learning.
-Interested applicants will be invited once every year during the application period.
-An enthusiastic and motivated cohort will be selected to proceed through the guided course.

 Participants will complete a module every other week for 12 modules in movement disorders.
 Those successfully completing the course will earn a certificate from University of Nebraska Medical Center.
 But the real prize of the course is your own professional development.
 Neurology will never be the same again.
 We are looking to change the face of Neurology.

 The course is intended for General Neurologists, Psychiatrist, Physiatrists (PM&R), and Internists who have complete training in their primary filed and are practicing physicians and academicians.
-The course will provide tools and training needed to provide basic education in Movement disorders to the Neurology residents to selected participants who are in academics and run teaching and training programs.
+The course will provide tools and training needed to provide basic education in Movement Disorders to their residents and trainees, to selected participants who are in academics and run teaching and training programs.

 To impart knowledge and skills that will be helpful in diagnosing and treating patients with movement disorders.